AntonStrand/1dv600-lab/need-to-know/theme-2.md

 ___

 8. ### What is software design?
+    Software design is a creative activity in which you identify software components and their relationships, based on a customer’s requirements.

     A software design is a description of the structure of the software to be implemented, data models, interfaces between system components, and maybe the algorithms used.

     * Purpose: